+As previously discussed, the unstable phonon both in the calculation and in the experiment is transversely polarized, an aspect which is not captured by the above analysis.
+Furthermore the soft branch disperses from the E$_g$ mode which exhibits an anomalously large splitting~\cite{Yao2022} onsetting above $T_{I-CDW}$.
+This effect can be accounted for by a strong coupling between this mode and an Ising nematic degree of freedom - possibly of orbital nature (given the absence of magnetism) - with the B$_{1g}$ symmetry.
 Additional insights on the nature of the CDW order come from recent ARPES experiments, which found evidence for orbital-dependent band renormalization at low temperatures related to anisotropic Ni-Ni bond ordering~\cite{Noda2017}.
-Along the same lines, the formation of Ni-Ni dimers was recently inferred from a refinement of low temperature XRD data, supported by near-edge x-ray absorption fine structure (NEXAFS) experiments showing that charge fluctuations between out-of-plane and in-plane orbitals are present already for temperatures above the I-CDW onset~\cite{Merz2021}.
-These suggest that mechanisms involving orbital degrees of freedom, encompassing orbital-dependent electron-phonon coupling~\cite{Flicker_NatCom2015} or orbitally driven Peierls states~\cite{Khomskii2005,Streltsov2014,Khomskii2020} might be at play here.
-A determination of the orbital texture of the I-CDW order by means of complementary techniques, such as resonant x-ray scattering, would be required in order to clarify the orbital structure of the CDW and the role of orbital fluctuations in its stabilization.
+Along the same lines, the formation of Ni-Ni dimers was recently inferred from a refinement of low temperature XRD data, supported by near-edge x-ray absorption fine structure experiments showing that charge fluctuations between out-of-plane and in-plane orbitals are present already above $T_{I-CDW}$~\cite{Merz2021}.
+This suggests that mechanisms involving orbital degrees of freedom, encompassing orbital-dependent EPC~\cite{Flicker_NatCom2015} or orbitally driven Peierls states~\cite{Khomskii2005,Streltsov2014,Khomskii2020} might be at play here.
+A determination of the orbital texture of the I-CDW order by means of complementary techniques, such as resonant x-ray scattering, would be required in order to clarify the role of orbital fluctuations in the stabilization of the I-CDW.